 leggings (s) | similar crop tank | crew socks

 3 | Maternity Overalls

-They might not necessarily be chic, and I know overalls, in general, can be pretty polarizing, but I’ll always love their campy playfulness — and they’re comfortable to boot.
-Maybe even moreso than leggings since there is zero pressure on your middle — something that was super valuable to me during the first and second trimester when my all-day nausea was at its peak.
+These maternity overalls might not necessarily be chic, and I know overalls, in general, can be pretty polarizing, but I’ll always love their campy playfulness — and they’re comfortable to boot.
+Maybe even more so than leggings since there is zero pressure on your middle — something that was super valuable to me during the first and second trimesters when my all-day nausea was at its peak.
 They’re fun to style, too.
-My exact overalls are sold out, but this is the same style in a different wash (I’m between a 0-2 and went with the 2) — and these look super similar.
+My exact overalls are sold out, but this is a similar style in a different wash (I’m between a 0-2 and went with the 2).
 Oh, and I just found mine available in a non-maternity version, too!
 Optimistically adding those to the cart as we speak…

 Giving these overalls a special shout-out, too, because even though they’re technically not maternity overalls, I bought them one size up during the first trimester and they’re still one of the comfiest pieces I’m wearing.
-(Sizing on these is generous; I’m usually between an XS-S and the XS would probably be my preference pre-pregnancy; knowing I wanted these to last the whole term, I sized up to a S.) Also loving this super-similar style.
+(Sizing on these is generous; I’m usually between an XS-S and the XS would probably be my preference pre-pregnancy; knowing I wanted these to last the whole term, I sized up to an S.)

 4 | Maternity Jeans